Cars boarding Eurotunnel train

 With a journey time of just 35 minutes, it beats the ferry by an hour, and the loading and unloading process is much faster too!

-After leaving the motorway, pass through the ticket check booths and on to passport and customs checks for both countries before driving onto the train.
+Once you leave the motorway, pass through the ticket check booths and on to passport and customs checks for both countries.
+Then, you’re all set to drive onto the train.

 Eurotunnel FAQs